flass/pantagruel/INSTALL.md

 ```

 #### Downloading the docker image from Dockerhub
-The simpler way to get the image for the pantagruel deindencies is to download it form the [Dockerhub](https://hub.docker.com/r/flass/pantagruel-dep) repository, where builds are made automatically with the latest code on the Gihub repository - magical!
+The simpler way to get the docker image for the pantagruel dependencies is to download it form the [Dockerhub](https://hub.docker.com/r/flass/pantagruel-dep) repository, where builds are made automatically with the latest code on the Gihub repository - magical!

 Just run:
 ```sh